reasonwithoutrestraint/site/mkdocs/docs/Summaries/A.J. Ayer, Critique of Ethics.md

 # A.J.
-Ayer, Critique of Ethics.md
+Ayer, Critique of Ethics

 ### Introduction